Seg-Zero: Reasoning-Chain Guided Segmentation via Cognitive Reinforcement: Experiment

-\textbf{RL without CoT vs. RL with CoT.} From the last two rows in \Cref{tab:sft_vs_rl}, we find that both RL and RL with CoT achieves superior performance on both the in-domain RefCOCOg and OOD ReasonSeg datasets, significantly outperforming the baseline.
-This indicates that RL effectively boost the models' capabilies.
-However, with CoT, our Seg-Zero demonstrates even better performance compared to its counterparts without CoT, indicating the reasoning process enhances the models ability to handle OOD data samples.
-From \Cref{fig:sft_vs_rl_vqa}, it is noteworthy that the introduction of CoT reasoning leads to a slight performance improvement in visual QA tasks for models trained with RL.
+\minisection{RL without CoT vs.~RL with CoT} From the last two rows in \Cref{tab:sft_vs_rl}, we find that both RL and RL with CoT achieve superior performance on both the in-domain RefCOCOg and OOD ReasonSeg datasets, significantly outperforming the baseline.
+This indicates that RL effectively boosts the models' capabilities.
+However, with CoT, our Seg-Zero demonstrates even better performance compared to its counterparts without CoT, indicating that the reasoning process enhances the model's ability to handle OOD data samples.
+From \Cref{fig:sft_vs_rl_vqa}, it is noteworthy that the introduction of CoT reasoning leads to a slight performance improvement in visual QA tasks for models trained without CoT.